d-rec/drec-origin/docs/usage_guide/api-user-manual.md

 after submitting device form, they will be redirect Device list view.

-2. To see all Device of all org which belongs to apiuser :
+2. To see all Device of all org which belongs to apiuser.

 ![Device Listing](6eedb79d-11ab-416f-9719-084c8f946f6d.png)